christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ## 4. ET Open Signatures Add Application Context

-The Nmap HTTP User-Agent detection demonstrated that IDS signatures can identify information about the tool generating the traffic.
+The Nmap HTTP detection demonstrated that IDS signatures can identify characteristics associated with reconnaissance tools.

 This provides more context than IP addresses and ports alone.